skinnyleg/skinnyleg/README.md

-- 👀 I’m currently A web developer and Student at 1337.
+- 👀 I’m currently A software developer and Student at 1337.
 - 🌱 I’m currently learning Everything (; .
 - 💞️ I'm open to collaborating on interesting projects.
 - 📫 How to reach me : haitammoubal7@gmail.com.